 Federal Direct Subsidized Stafford Loans: also referred to as Direct Stafford Loans or Direct Loans.
 "Subsidized" means the federal government pays the interest on these loans while the student is enrolled at least half-time during grace periods and deferments (postponements of repayment).
 The student must demonstrate financial need to receive this type of loan.
+For Direct Subsidized Loans first disbursed on or after July 1, 2023, and before July 1, 2024, the interest rate is 5.50%.

 Federal Direct Unsubsidized Loans: also referred to as Direct Stafford Loans or Direct Loans.
-The federal government does not pay the interest on these loans while the student is attending college, in a grace period, or in deferment.
+Unsubsidized means the federal government does not pay the interest on these loans while the student is attending college, in a grace period, or in deferment.
 A student may qualify for an unsubsidized Loan regardless of financial need.
+For Direct Unsubsidized Loans first disbursed on or after July 1, 2023 and before July 1,2024, the interest rate is 7.05%.